-\emph{No accumulation} occurs when the evolution of any backward directed field $\Vec{D}^-$ is dominated by its coupling via the residual terms to the forward directed field $\Vec{D}^+$; and not by its preferred underlying backward evolution.
+\emph{No accumulation} occurs when the evolution of any backward directed field ${\pDfieldv}^-$ is dominated by its coupling via the residual terms to the forward directed field ${\pDfieldv}^+$; and not by its preferred underlying backward evolution.
 No accumulation means that forward evolving field components do not couple to field components that evolve backwards; this the typical behaviour since the phase mismatch between forward evolving and backward evolving components is $\sim 2\Omega$; in essence it is comparable to the common rotating wave approximation (RWA).
 This rapid relative oscillation means that backward evolving components never accumulate, as each new addition will be out of phase with the previous one; it is not quite a ``no reflection'' approximation, but one that asserts that the many micro-reflections do not combine to produce something significant.
 An estimate of the terms required to break this approximation are given in appendix \ref{S-RWA}; generally speaking this is a much more robust approximation than the slow evolution one.
 Of course, a periodic temporal modulation of the medium will give periodic residual terms, and these can be engineered to force phase matching.
 In spatially propagated analyses, where we talk of spatial (wavevector) phase matching and not this temporal (frequency) phase matching \cite{Kinsler-NT-2006-phnlo}, this would be a periodicity based on a relatively small phase mismatch (see e.g. quasi phase matching in Boyd \cite{Boyd-NLO}); but might even go as far as matching the backward wave (see e.g. \cite{Harris-1966apl}).

-It is also important to note that the same small size of perturbation from the residual terms \emph{can} accumulate on the forward evolving field components (or, indeed, the backward perturbation on the backward evolving field components).
-Although the magnitude of the residual terms acting on the forward and backward field evolution are identical, forward evolving components of the residuals can accumulate on the forward evolving field because they are phase matched; whereas backward residuals are not, and rapidly average to zero.
+{Note however that small forward perturbations from the residual terms \emph{can} accumulate on the forward evolving field components, as indeed can backward perturbations accumulate on the backward evolving field components.
+Despite the fact that the residual terms acting on the forward and backward field evolutions are the same size,} forward evolving components of the residuals can accumulate on the forward evolving field because they are phase matched; whereas backward residuals are not, and rapidly average to zero.